Equity release calculator

 If you want to know more about the eligibility criteria, our team of experts are always on hand.
 Should you wish to book an appointment, they’ll be able to arrange a time for you to speak to an equity release adviser who will chat you through the options that are available and also discuss the other later life lending options that are available.

-Unless you decide to go ahead with a plan, our service is completely free of charge, as our fixed equity release advice fee of £1,799 is only payable on completion of a plan
+Unless you decide to go ahead, our service is completely free of charge as our fixed advice fee of £1,799 is only payable on completion of a plan.

 Guide